-• The Authority consulted with member jurisdictions' Finance Departments to obtain their sales tax estimate for 2020.
+• The Authority consulted with member jurisdictions' Finance Departments to obtain their sales tax estimate for 2021.
 The Authority relies on each member jurisdictions' assumptions and trend analysis for estimate preparation.
-There is a general caution of a potential slowdown in the economy as evidenced by the information received.
-As a result, the preliminary overall sales tax estimate is approximately flat compared with the 2019 forecast.
+The impacts of the COVID-19 pandemic upon the economy and uncertainty on the duration of its impacts are evidenced by the information received.
+As a result, the 2021 sales tax projection is 1% less than the updated 2020 forecast.

-Member Jurisdictions 2020 % Increase
+Member Jurisdictions 2021 % Increase/ <decrease></decrease>

-Aspen 2.1%
+Aspen 5%

-Basalt 1.5%
+Basalt <6.0%>

-Carbondale 1.75%
+Carbondale 5%

-Glenwood Springs 2.0%
+Glenwood Springs <10.0%>

 Eagle County 0.0%

-New Castle 3.0%
+New Castle 3.5%

-Pitkin County -2.0%
+Pitkin County 0.0%

 Snowmass Village 0.0%

 • Use tax revenues are primarily driven by the construction and real estate sector based on market conditions.
-The budget conservatively estimates a 37% decrease in use tax revenue, which a significant portion represents the approximate amount from a single taxpayer.
+The budget conservatively estimates no change from the 2020 forecast.